fboussemart/password/README.md

         })
     };
     ```
-    - to protect a route, proceed as describe on the following example.
-Consider an unprotected route:
+1. to protect a route, wrap the anonymous function as described on the following example:
+    - consider an unprotected route:
     ```
     .get("/cities", (req, res) => {
         Cities